Electro-Voice RE20

 The Electro-Voice RE20 is an American professional cardioid dynamic microphone, commonly used in broadcasting applications since 1968.
 Designed by Electro-Voice using the company's patented Variable-D technology and a large-diaphragm element, it has been described as an industry standard "iconic" microphone for its natural sound and its wide usage in radio, television and recording studios.
 In 2015, the RE20 was inducted into the TEC Awards Technology Hall of Fame.

 The RE20 was modified in the late 1980s with neodymium magnet structure, resulting in the RE27N/D model.
-Both models, colored in matte steel gray finish, are still in production.
+Both models are still in production.
 A blue-gray version was produced in the 1990s: the PL20.
 Two black-colored models are also available, with the RE320 having a switch to select a curve for voice and a setting tailored for miking a kick drum.